conedevelopment/cone-site/src/application-development.md

         subtitle: "Developing an application can be complicated; here, you can find some helpful information to understand it better."
         items:
         -
-            title: "It is nice to know what kind of system you need"
+            title: "Knowing what kind of system you need"
             description: "<p>Modern applications have multiple layers to serve users' needs efficiently.
 You may need an API layer to serve a mobile application or connect two systems.
 Or you need a custom e-commerce solution that can communicate properly with your CRM.</p><p>Both are applications but do different things.
-An application can achieve many things, but the first step is to define what you need.</p>"
+An application can achieve many things, but the first step is to define what you need, the specification.</p>"
         -
-            title: "Modularity and scalability are what you always want"
+            title: "Modularity and scalability"
             description: "<p>These two are popular application development buzzwords but still crucial ones.
 To create a testable, extendable application, you need modularity and scalability.</p><p>To support and maintain something long-term, you need solid and good architecture from the start.</p>"
         -
-            title: "We prefer Vue.js on the front-end"
+            title: "We prefer Vue.js and Alpine.js"
             description: "<p><a href='https://vuejs.org/' target='_blank' rel='noopener'>Vue.js</a> is the perfect tool to extend Laravel on the front-end.
 It covers everything you need on a modern and capable application.</p><p>Depending on the context, we can also opt for <a href='https://alpinejs.dev/' target='_blank' rel='noopener'>Alpine.js</a> or <a href='https://react.dev/' target='_blank' rel='noopener'>React</a>.</p>"
         -
+            title: "Documentation and code quality matters to us"
+            description: "<p>We write the code adopting the coding and documenting standards from the <a href='https://laravel.com/' target='_blank' rel='noopener'>official documentation of Laravel</a> to make the application easily understandable and futureproof.</p><p>Writing code as we do makes it possible to do better static analysis and integrate the project into any CI workflow. </p><p>We are serious about the quality of our code, which can also help you create a project for the future (with or without us).</p>"
+        -
+            title: "SPA or MPA"
+            description: "<p>The Single-Page Application (SPA) is a popular trend in opposition to the Multi-Page Application (MPA).
+Both have pros and cons.</p><p>From the development and maintenance perspective, we prefer simplicity the most, so there is no simple answer to what to choose.
+There are many techniques to create any of the solutions, which we will see after the specifications.</p>"
+        -
             title: "UI and UX matters"
             description: "<p>A proper application requires unique UI and UX solutions as well.
 We can also help you to design a clean and straightforward user interface that is easy to use.</p><p>We create the UI tailored to the project needs from the ground up.</p>"
         -
-            title: "Documentation and code quality matters to us"
-            description: "<p>We write the code adopting the coding and documenting standards from the <a href='https://laravel.com/' target='_blank' rel='noopener'>official documentation of Laravel</a> to make the application easily understandable and futureproof.</p><p>Writing code as we do makes it possible to do better static analysis and integrate the project into any CI workflow. </p><p>We are serious about the quality of our code, which can also help you create a project for the future (with or without us).</p>"
-        -
             title: "Hosting and DevOps"
             description: "<p>We will only be your developers.
 Unfortunately, we don't deliver hosting or any DevOps tasks.
 For more straightforward web applications, we can utilize Laravel Forge, but for more critical ones, you also need a person or a team to manage the serving of the project.</p><p>We can suggest a good college of ours if needed for this purpose.</p>"
+        -
+            title: "How we work"
+            description: "<p>If you want to know more about how we work with Laravel, please <a href='https://conedevelopment.com/how-we-work/'>visit our related page</a>.</p>"
     -
         title: "FAQ"
         subtitle: "Some frequent questions in advance."